 Check on others who are already on LinkedIn

-After setting an account and inviting friends and colleagues to your LinkedIn account, the next thing that you can do is to search for people you know who are already in LinkedIn.
+After creating an account and inviting friends and colleagues to your LinkedIn account, the next thing that you can do is to search for people you know who are already in LinkedIn.
 Conduct a search on your school, former employer or company, and other location where you can find people who you might know.
 Add them to your network as you will never know who will be a useful contact in the future.

 Ask for introductions